What is a Bible study?

 Next we’ll need to spend a significant amount of time looking closely at the passage, thinking carefully about it, and consulting resources such as the ESV Study Bible and a commentary (try this site for recommended commentaries on Bible books).
 Paul says to Timothy: “Reflect on what I am saying, for the Lord will give you insight into all this” (2 Timothy 2:7).
 We can’t expect the latter unless we do the former.

 Ask yourself: what is the Context, i.e. the background meaning supplied by the text surrounding the passage?
 For example, Isaiah 53:3 refers back to 49:6-7, which refers back to 9:1-2.
 Those background connections are highly significant.
 Ultimately, the context of any single passage is the whole of the rest of the Bible.
 Hebrews 11:17-19, for example, helps us understand Genesis 22:10.
-Daniel 2:34-35 helps us understand Matthew 21:44.
+Isaiah 8:14 and Daniel 2:34-35 help us understand Matthew 21:44.
 So Bible study leaders should strive to grow in their understanding of all the Scriptures.
 The better we understand the Bible as a whole, the better we’ll understand individual passages within it.

 Ask yourself: is there any Repetition in the passage?
 People generally repeat themselves when they’re trying to emphasize something important (“Just don’t forget what I said about feeding the cat”).
 Ephesians 2:1-10 and Matthew 5:17-18 are examples of passages with significant repetition.